felipetovarhenao/gamut/docs/source/tutorials/audio-params.rst

 Tutorial 5: Audio musaicing parameters
 =================================================

-One of the main advantages of the ``Mosaic`` class, is that is allows to generate different audio mosaic versions from the same instance, or `corpus-target` pairing.
+One of the main advantages of the ``Mosaic`` class, is that it allows to generate different audio mosaic versions from the same instance, or `corpus-target` pairing.
 In other words, a ``Mosaic`` instance works as a virtual representation, or **blueprint** of an `audio mosaic`, rather than the `audio mosaic` itself.